 The amendment is effective for annual reporting periods beginning on or after January 1, 2022 with earlier adoption permitted.
-The Parent Company will apply the amendments to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
-The amendments are not expected to have a material impact on the Parent Company.
+The Group will apply the amendments to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
+The amendments do not have a material impact on the Group.